Office in Natural Resources Building, Room 101

 The Natural Resource Ecology Laboratory, housed in the College, is devoted to research and training in ecosystem science and management.

-The College also houses the Center for Environmental Management of Military Lands which is a team of environmental professionals experienced in the conservation and sustainable management of natural and cultural resources on Department of Defense lands.
+The College also houses the Center for Environmental Management of Military Lands, CEMML, which is a team of environmental professionals experienced in the conservation and sustainable management of natural and cultural resources on Department of Defense lands.

 Field Training Programs

-Most undergraduate majors require the completion of a four-week summer field training program (five credits) before their junior year.
-Summer field instruction is given at the CSU Mountain Campus campus, 55 miles west of Fort Collins.
-Permanent quarters and meals are provided.
+Most undergraduate majors require the completion of a four or five-week summer field training program (five or six credits) before their junior or senior year.
+Summer field instruction is given at the CSU Mountain Campus campus, 55 miles west of Fort Collins, and the geosciences department offers a summer field course in northern New Mexico and southern Colorado.

 During interim or summer periods, some majors devote several weeks to advanced field training programs off campus.
 Students taking advanced ROTC should arrange their schedules with their advisors in their junior year to avoid conflicts during senior spring semester.
 It is recommended for all majors, and required for some, that students have a minimum of one summer of field experience before graduation.